Frequently Asked Questions

 What types of projects will be funded?
 Projects that protect resources important to the future of the adventure travel industry.
 By Q1 2017, the ATCF will release specific criteria that project proposals must meet.
 This criteria will provide clear guidelines on which types of projects can apply for funding, and the expected impact these projects should achieve.

 How much of my donation will be supporting projects versus operational expenses?
 Because of the generosity of the Adventure Leading Members, 100% of your member dues will go to projects.
-Our Adventure Leaders are: ATTA, Eagle Creek, ExOfficio, REI Adventures, and UnCruise Adventures.
+Our Adventure Leaders are: ATTA, Backroads, Eagle Creek, ExOfficio, and REI Adventures.

 What types of organizations can apply for project funding?
 Both non profits and for profits will have the opportunity to apply.
 This may include tour operators, conservation groups, indigenous people groups etc. Organizations applying must first be nominated by an ATCF member to begin the application process and be considered for funding.